ucan-wg/awake/README.md

    ⋮                         ⋮                          ⋮
 ```

 In this step, the Requester broadcasts a temporary DID, and some criterea that it extects a Responder to provide.
 Both pieces of information are sent in a single message.
-This request MUST be formatted as JSON and contain the `did` and `caps` fields.
+This request payload MUST be formatted as JSON and MUST contain the `did` and `caps` fields.
+The `caps` field MAY be an empty array.

 ``` javascript
 {